 Filters are an efficient method of Apple Search Ads optimization.
 They are basic, yet powerful, as they can provide revealing insights and help identify areas for improvement.
 This is particularly relevant to large ad accounts with thousands of keywords, where it is so easy to miss important things.

-Let’s discover what they look like and how they work in our platform.
+Let’s discover what they look like and how to optimize Apple Search Ads by using them in our platform.
 The good news is that if you have experience with Google Ads, you’ll probably find some things familiar.

 In SearchAdsHQ, filters can be applied at any level of the navigation structure Campaigns → Ad Groups → Keywords → Search Terms → Creative Sets.